Dr-Eberle-Zentrum/Introduction-to-programming-with-R/README.md

 learnr::run_tutorial("first-steps", package = "deztutr")
 ```

-Since the tutorial is started within your web browser, you might have to stop the R session when you are done with studying the tutorial.
+Since the tutorial is started within your web browser, you might have to stop the session when you are done with studying the tutorial.
-This can be done either using the red (STOP)-button in the RStudio "Console" (upper right corner) or via the menu "Session" > "Interrupt R".
+This can be done with the red (STOP)-button in the RStudio "R Markdown" pane (upper right corner).

 # License